Edinaldo-C-Silva-Jr/Bootcamp-WEX-DotNet_QA/Aula 06 - Sintaxe e Tipos de Dados em C#/01 - Sintaxe e Identação.md

 ```
 NamespacePessoa.ClassePessoa objetoPessoa = new NamespacePessoa.ClassePessoa();
 ```
-- No topo do código com a palavra "using".
+- No topo do código com a palavra `using`.
 ```
 using NamespacePessoa;
 ClassePessoa objetoPessoa = new ClassePessoa();